 "Get out, you nasty old toad!" shrieked Babbitty Bumble.

-Mrs. Tittlemouse makes her front
+Mrs. Tittlemouse makes her front entrance much smaller.

 "I shall go distracted!" scolded Mrs. Tittlemouse.